 - Nepalese don’t eat beef

-- Nepalese behave guest as god in our custom so guests are warmly treated
+- Nepalese behave guest as the god in our custom so guests are warmly treated

 30. What if I arrive early or depart late?
 Can you arrange extra nights’ lodging?
 Is there a single-room option?